 - Jack Tighe Decorating Ltd (Commercial and Decorative Painting)

-The Directors, management and majority of personnel have been with the Group throughout their careers, enabling our clients to call on their vast knowledge and experience in the painting and environmental solutions industry.
+The Directors, management and majority of personnel have been with the Group throughout their careers, enabling our clients to call on their vast knowledge and experience in the surface preparation and painting industry.